 A location with a valid mailing address must be secured before the child care center application is submitted.
-If this information is missing, the application cannot be processed and the applicant will forfeit the non-refundable application fee.
+If this information is missing, the application cannot be processed.

 Child care center licensing laws in Minnesota have specific requirements related to the indoor facility and outdoor space where child care will be conducted.
-For that reason, particular attention should be focused on ensuring the facility meets those requirements or that the facility can be renovated to meet them.
-It is highly encouraged to consider all of the child care licensing requirements, any enhancements to your facility to make your space friendly to group child care, usable square footage, and your plan for operation when choosing a facility and location.
-The facility will also need to pass inspections by other agencies, such as health, fire and building inspections.
+For that reason, particular attention should be focused on ensuring that the physical location and facility meets those requirements or that the facility can be renovated to meet them.
+It is highly encouraged that applicants consider all of the child care center licensing requirements, any enhancements to the facility to make the space suitable for group child care, usable square footage, the outdoor activity area, and the operation plan when choosing a facility and location.
+The facility will also need to pass inspections by other agencies, such as zoning, health, fire and building inspections.

 The name and legal ownership structure of your child care center is an important step.
 You will need both of these determined before registering your business with the Minnesota Secretary of State.
 The legal ownership structure of the business has to do with how the business is legally set up with respect to financial stakeholders and business ownership liability.
 For example, will the child care center belong to one individual, be a partnership, a limited liability company, or a corporation?
 The business should also consider whether the structure is for-profit or not-for-profit.
 The way the business is structured may affect what types of loans or other sources of financing are available to the business.
 For more information, First Children’s Finance has a For Profit vs Non-profit resource to review.
 A business attorney or accountant can provide individual guidance how to make these decisions.

-Before a child care center license is granted by the Department of Human Services, the applicant (or its authorized agent if the applicant is an organization or government entity), and all controlling individuals will need to complete the process of submitting a Department of Human Services background study request and each background study must result in the issuance of a clearance notice.
-If the applicant or any controlling individual has a background study that cannot be completed or has disqualifying information, the licensed child care center application will be denied and the application fee will not be refunded.
-More information about background studies will follow in Phase two of the application process and information about background study requirements can be found on the DHS Background Studies website.
+Before a child care center license is granted by the Department of Human Services, all controlling individuals will need to complete the process of submitting a Department of Human Services background study request and each background study must result in the issuance of a clearance notice.
+More information about background studies will follow in Phase II of the application process (see below) and information about background study requirements can be found on the DHS Background Studies website.

 Legal authority: Minnesota Statutes, section 245A.04, subdivision 3